lybroman/timeline/README.md

 # timeline
 -----------------------------------------
-a timeline record of yuki &amp; yubo
+a timeline record of my trip
 -----------------------------------------

   + record our trip